pub struct Problem<O> {

 impl<O: Hessian> Problem<O>

-.
-Internally, the number of evaluations of hessian
+an instance of Problem.
+Internally, the number of evaluations of hessian is counted.

 pub fn hessian(&mut self, param: &O::Param) -> Result<O::Hessian, Error>